Embedded Trefftz discontinuous Galerkin methods: Conclusion and possible extensions

 We have presented a method to reduce the matrix of a DG scheme post assembly, by projecting the polynomial basis onto Trefftz spaces.
 Several numerical examples have been presented, showing that the method matches the convergence rates of polynomial Trefftz spaces and showcasing its flexibility and potential in case of smooth coefficients and inhomogeneous equations.

-While the Trefftz spaces used in the polynomial case are well understood, analytical properties of the space used for the embedding in the case of smooth coefficients and non-polynomial Trefftz spaces, has yet to be discussed.
+While the Trefftz spaces used in the polynomial case are well understood, analytical properties of the space used for the embedding in the case of smooth coefficients and \rv{plane wave} Trefftz spaces will be addressed in a forthcoming paper.
 One remarkable finding are the convincing results that have been obtained for the linear transport problem, a problem that is typically not associated with Trefftz methods.
 Further, we saw that the method is more than an acceleration technique, as the restriction to a subspace can even improve stability as seen for the Helmholtz problem.
 The flexibility of the approach suggests to consider the approach in many more and possibly more complex cases.

 We focused on using the local operator and its kernel to emulate Trefftz spaces.
 However, the technique could also be applied to impose other constraints on the solution as an alternative to complicated constructions of special basis functions, weak impositions through the DG formulation or Lagrange multiplier techniques.
 Furthermore, the extraction done here for the kernel could similarly be applied for the range of certain differential operators or orthogonal (w.r.t. to a localizable inner product) complements.